 Gerstner and his team observed that business customers were increasingly frustrated with the new industry structure that required them to integrate piece parts from many different suppliers.
-The technology developments, new software versions, proprietary architecture and new hardware launches were paralysing their decisions.
-For Gerstner, this showed that the future of IT would be SERVICES led, not technology led.
+The technology developments, new software versions, proprietary architecture, and new hardware launches were paralyzing their decisions.
+For Gerstner, this showed that the future of IT would be SERVICES-led, not technology-led.
 The clients would value vendors who would offer integrated solutions and who would help in integrating technology into their core businesses.
 It appeared that IBM’s capabilities and vast network presented a strong case for leading the ‘services’ market.
 Further research showed that the services business would be a huge revenue growth opportunity for IBM.

-Gerstner envisioned that If IBM, not only going to play the role of integrator but also provide end to end solutions from architecture to applications to hardware & software choices at the client end, then the company would be poised to influence a customer’s buying behaviour.
+Gerstner envisioned that If IBM, not only going to play the role of integrator but also provide end-to-end solutions from architecture to applications to hardware & software choices at the client end, then the company would be poised to influence a customer’s buying behavior.
 In that scenario, IBM had the potential to become an influential service business in the industry.
 Gerstner took efforts to make ‘Services’ as a major driving force inside IBM.

 A NETWORKED MODEL

-Gerstner felt that the ‘network model of computing’ would soon govern the PC dominated world.
+Gerstner felt that the ‘network model of computing’ would soon govern the PC-dominated world.
 It was an expensive, risky bet which turned out to be a lucky one.
 In the networked world, he believed that the network would not be revolving around PC but it would be just one of the components connected to the network.
-A network might include different computing devices like TVs, Game Consoles, High-end Servers, Hand-held devices, Appliances, cars and so on.
+A network might include different computing devices like TVs, Game Consoles, High-end Servers, Hand-held devices, Appliances, cars, and so on.
 Based on his prior experience at the American Express company, he theorized that a lot of companies might conduct business over a high-speed network.
-In that scenario, the massive flow of data could be handled only by large scale systems and not by desktops.
-He rightly assumed that soon, there would be a huge demand for computing infrastructure products which only IBM is capable of building.
+In that scenario, the massive flow of data could be handled only by large-scale systems and not by desktops.
+He rightly assumed that soon, there would be a huge demand for computing infrastructure products that only IBM is capable of building.

 Gerstner pondered the idea of selling IBM’s software to all other vendors.
 He reasoned that it would dramatically increase the number of users which would result in increased transactions and profits.
-It would mean more opportunities to integrate applications, processes, systems, users and institutions -More ‘Services’ business opportunities.
-The research and development cost would be easily monetised over a larger volume of sales.
+It would mean more opportunities to integrate applications, processes, systems, users, and institutions -More ‘Services’ business opportunities.
+The research and development cost would be easily monetized over a larger volume of sales.

-Thus Gerstner planted the seeds of IBM Software business which grew to $13 billion by 2001.
+Thus Gerstner planted the seeds of the IBM Software business which grew to $13 billion by 2001.

-Many industry experts criticised IBM for selecting Lou Gerstner.
-But he never allowed all those criticisms affect his focus on turning around the company.
-He would have easily opted out of IBM CEO race.
+Many industry experts criticized IBM for selecting Lou Gerstner.
+But he never allowed all those criticisms to affect his focus on turning around the company.
+He would have easily opted out of the IBM CEO race.
 But then he would not have entered into the hall of fame.
 He created history and his success lessons are taught all over the world.
-He matches all the characteristics of Jim Collin’s ‘Level 5 leadership’ -Humble, Consistent determination, incredibly ambitious.
+He matches all the characteristics of Jim Collin’s ‘Level 5 leadership’ -Humble, Consistent determination, incredible ambition.
 But his ambition was first and foremost for the success of IBM and not for himself.
 Be selfless, and be Customer-centric in your business.

 References: Content predominantly from ‘Who Says Elephants Can’t Dance’ By Lou Gerstner, mbaknol.com, To be a good leader, start by being a good follower -HBR article by Kim Peters and Alex Haslam, Only the paranoid survive by Andrew S Grove, mtab.com, clarabridge.com, iveybusinessjournal.com, Forbes.com.
 Bloomberg.com, What Is Strategy-HBR article by Michael Porter, The Five Forces Of Competitive Strategy-HBR article by Michael Porter, The Hidden Traps in Decision Making — HBR article by John S. Hammond, Ralph L.Keeney, Howard Raiffa, Good To Great by Jim Collins.